chchshshhh/FRD-Net/README.md

 Our method, **FRD-Net**, is implemented on top of the **IMDL-BenCo** codebase, a comprehensive benchmark and framework for image manipulation detection and localization.

-This package is intended as **supplementary material** to help reviewers and researchers reproduce the main results and ablation studies in the paper.

 ---